 How are springs formed?

 Springs may be formed in any sort of rock.
 Small ones are found in many places.
 In Missouri, the largest springs are formed in limestone and dolomite in the karst topography of the Ozarks.
 Both dolomite and limestone fracture relatively easily.
 When weak carbonic acid (formed by rainwater percolating through organic matter in the soil) enters these fractures it dissolves bedrock.
 When it reaches a horizontal crack or a layer of non-dissolving rock such as sandstone or shale, it begins to cut sideways.
 As the process continues, the water hollows out more rock, eventually admitting an airspace, at which point the spring stream can be considered a cave.
-This process is supposed to take tens to hundreds of thousands of years to complete.
+This process often takes tens to hundreds of thousands of years to complete.

 Water flow from springs

 The amount of water that flows from springs depends on many factors, including the size of the caverns within the rocks, the water pressure in the aquifer, the size of the spring basin, and the amount of rainfall.
 Human activities also can influence the volume of water that discharges from a spring-groundwater withdrawals in an area can cause water levels in the aquifer system to drop and ultimately decreasing the flow from the spring.
 Most people probably think of a spring as being like a pool of water—and normally that is the case.
 But, as this picture of the wall of the Grand Canyon in Arizona, USA shows, springs can occur when geologic, hydrologic, or human forces cut into the underground layers of soil and rock where water is in movement.

 Spring water is not always clear